 Make sure you save this post for later and share with your friends when you’re done reading because I promise you, this is your Ultimate Guide to Knee Osteoarthritis.

-The truth is, knee osteoarthritis is primarily driven by inflammation and there is emerging recent research out there looking at exactly that.
+The truth is, knee osteoarthritis is primarily driven by inflammation and emerging research is starting to uncover more and more on the condition.

 "The past decade has seen a gradual but fundamental shift in our understanding of the mechanisms underlying OA.
 We no longer view [osteoarthritis] as a prototypical degenerative disease resulting from normal bodily wear and tear, but rather as a multifactorial disorder in which low-grade, chronic inflammation has a central role"